fhnw-iot-5ibb1/fhnw-iot-project-raspberryreef/README.md

 <img src="Images/Others/Fritzing.jpg" width="640"/>

-Since my actual breadboard was smaller than the one I used in my Fritzing, the actual Device looks a little different.
+Since my breadboard was smaller than the one I used in my Fritzing, the actual Device looks a little different.
 However, each sensor and actuator is connected to the Pi equally.
+The exact same GPIO pins are used.

 <img src="Images/Others/Device.jpg" width="640"/>